 Isn’t that interesting?
-Well, I hope YOU’RE sitting down, because I have something even more exciting to share and I can hardly wait for you to see it.
+Well, I hope YOU’RE sitting down, because I have something pretty exciting to share and I can hardly wait for you to see it.
 Please turn to Acts 2:2 and fill in the blank below to find out what the disciples were doing when the Holy Spirit arrived:

 “And suddenly there came a sound from heaven, as a rushing might wind, and it filled the whole house where they were ________________.”

 3,000!
-This was a greater number of souls than was harvested at Jesus’ crucifixion (when the graves were opened and the bodies of the saints were raised, but only a drop in the bucket to the fall harvest which is yet to come.
+This was a greater number of souls than was harvested at Jesus’ crucifixion – FIRSTFRUITS (when the graves were opened and the bodies of the saints were raised), but only a drop in the bucket to the fall harvest – Feast of Trumpets, which is yet to come.
 I believe 3000 is an intentional number, for it was the exact number who were killed on the day the law came down from Mount Sinai, because of the golden calf (Exodus 32:28).
 Second Corinthians 3:6 says, “The letter kills, but the Spirit gives life.”